tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/wekaSettings.png">

 Selecting __Choose__ will bring up a menu to select a different model.
 These models are organized by the general algorithm or approach they use to classify images.

 <img src = "figures/wekaSettingsWithClassifierOptions.png">

 You can edit the settings of the classifier here, which may allow you to create better classifiers than allowed by the default parameters.

+More details about the meaning of these settings can be found here: https://imagej.net/imagej-wiki-static/Trainable_Weka_Segmentation.html#Training_panel .

 # Creating Hand Placed Markers for Validation
 Hand count markers are created in ImageJ using the Point Selection Tool, available in the toolbar, and the ROI manager, which is under __Analyze >> Tools >> ROI Manager__.
 You can also type ROI Manager in the search bar and select it.
 You should also close __Trainable Weka Segmentation__ if you still have it open.